If only LinkedIn had an “Annoying” Button…

 5. Sending Their Generic Business Solicitations

 There are numerous examples of salespeople and businesses that have thrived on LinkedIn.
-They have uncovered potential leads and opportunities on LinkedIn, connected with prospects and won new business.
+They have uncovered potential leads and opportunities on LinkedIn, connect with prospects, and won new business.
 However, I believe they took a more personalized & professional approach.

 I once had a guy send me his restaurant’s menu through LinkedIn.
 Seriously?
 I wonder how many of his LinkedIn connections showed up to his restaurant.